William Nelson Page: Entrepreneur and developer

-The "idea man from Ansted"
+"Idea man from Ansted"

 William and Emma Page settled their family in the tiny mountain hamlet of Ansted, a town with a population of 2,000 (named for Dr. Ansted) located in Fayette County, West Virginia.
 Ansted sits on high bluffs on Gauley Mountain near an outcropping of rocks called Hawk's Nest overlooking the New River far below, where the Chesapeake and Ohio Railway tracks occupied both sides of the narrow valley.
 In the late 1870s, Emma and William's widowed mother, Olivia Page, who had come to live with them, were influential in establishing the Church of the Redeemer, the Episcopal Church in Ansted.

 In 1889, while he was president of the Gauley Mountain Coal Company, Page had a palatial white Victorian mansion built by company carpenters on a knoll in the middle of town.
 Architect William Minter designed the house in a Gothic style.
 It has 15 regular rooms, plus a butler's pantry and a dressing room.
 There are 11 fireplaces with hand-carved wooden mantels; most are in different styles.
 Even the doors have ornately decorated hinges.
 The exterior features 52 8-foot-tall windows.
 The mansion, now known as the Page-Vawter House, became a symbol of wealth and power.
 It remains a community landmark over 100 years later.

 "Colonel" Page, as he became known, was in truth, a uniformed captain and later a major in a locally recruited Spanish–American War militia. ("Colonel" was an honorific title used informally in the South for many notable men in the years following the American Civil War).
 A colorful character by all accounts, he was described as a slight man who was known for his handlebar mustache, pince-nez glasses, iron bowler derby, and elegant suits.
 He was considered to be somewhat aloof by the local population, and could frequently be seen riding a bicycle on the sloping lawn of the mansion, where eight servants were employed.

 Described years later by author H. Reid as "the idea man from Ansted," Page spent long hours working in the den just off the main entrance to his resplendent home.
 In addition to pursuing business interests, Page also found time to serve as the mayor of Ansted for 10 years and rose to the rank of brigadier inspector general in the West Virginia National Guard.
 In 1907, he was named as the first president of Ansted National Bank.
 He was also an incorporator and director of Sheltering Arms Hospital in neighboring Kanawha County.

 However, of all of his many activities, William Nelson Page is probably best known for the founding and building of the Virginian Railway (VGN).
 It started much like just another of his many projects, but would ultimately grow far beyond its original scope.
 The story of the building of the Virginian Railway has been described as a textbook example of natural resources, railroads, and a smaller company taking on big business (and winning) early in the 20th century.